swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

         It might be easier to start from the previous chapter(s).
 Only follow this section if you are confortable with the content of the previous chapter(s).

+    Set up the project directory

+    ```sh title="Execute the following command(s) in a terminal"
+    # Create the working directory
+    mkdir a-guide-to-mlops-jupyter-notebook

+    # Switch to the working directory
+    cd a-guide-to-mlops-jupyter-notebook
+    ```

     Get the required files for this chapter.

     ```sh title="Execute the following command(s) in a terminal"